What’s the Difference Between Pork Loin vs. Pork Tenderloin?

 If you’re shopping for a pork recipe, you might make an easy mistake: thinking that pork loin and pork tenderloin are the same thing.
 Unfortunately, picking up the wrong one could mean disaster for your cooking plans!
 Although they’re both lean cuts of pork that taste delicious, there are a few key differences between the two.
 Never mistake one for the other by learning the main differences between pork loin vs pork tenderloin.
+(Learn more about whether pork can be pink.)

 What’s the Difference Between Pork Loin and Pork Tenderloin?